 Our results in this have always been strong however, in 2016 and 2017, 100% of children achieved the phonics check pass.
 We received a letter from Nick Gibb, Minister of State for Education, congratulating us on our achievement.

 Year 2 children who did not pass in Year 1 also have to retake the test and these results are published also.
-In 2016, 2 children retook the test, both of whom were not with us during Year R or Year 1.
-In 2017, another child who had not been to school in Year R or Year 1 with us had to retake the test and passed.
+In 2018, 2 children retook the test, both of whom were not with us during Year R or Year 1.
+Both passed the test.